antoine-coulon/effect-introduction/README.md

 ```

-Effect are by nature interruptible, meaning that all these operations are ressource-safe.
+Effect are by nature interruptible, meaning that all these operations are resource-safe.

 ```ts
 const quickRunningEffect = pipe(